-UNITED STATES GOVERNMENT AND POLITICS - SS4314 - Soph., Jr., Sr. -1 sem., 1/2 cr.
-Students in U.S. Government and Politics will begin their study by examining classical political philosophies and explore the practical operations of government at the local, state, and national levels.
+UNITED STATES GOVERNMENT AND POLITICS - SS4314 - Soph., Jr., Sr. -1 sem., 1/2 cr. - Students in U.S. Government and Politics will begin their study by examining classical political philosophies and explore the practical operations of government at the local, state, and national levels.
 Students will be encouraged to think critically about the role of individual citizens in the political process and are expected to engage in activities which involve active citizenship both in and outside of the classroom.
 State of Illinois and Glenbard District 87 Requirement: Successful completion of this course fulfills the civics requirement for graduation.
 State Requirement: A passing grade on the U.S. and Illinois Constitution exam is required for graduation.

-CONTEMPORARY WORLD HISTORY - SS2013 - Soph. - 1 sem., 1/2 cr.
+CONTEMPORARY WORLD HISTORY - SS2011(2) Soph. - 1 sem., 1/2 cr. -

 Contemporary World History focuses on the modern world by investigating significant political, economic, and social developments since 1945.
 Students will explore the Cold War and the collapse of the Soviet Union, the rise of modern China, conflicts in the Middle East, and issues facing sub-Saharan African countries.
 By studying the world since 1945, students develop a historical perspective while analyzing current trends in today's world systems including global interdependence, terrorism, nuclear diplomacy, and human rights concerns.
 Students will use a variety of current events sources to further develop the reading, writing, and critical thinking skills introduced in their freshman World History course.
 This course fulfills District 87's global studies recommendation.

-AP HUMAN GEOGRAPHY - SS5331(2) - Soph., Jr., Sr. - 1 yr, 1 cr.
-AP Human Geography studies human behavior across the Earth.
+AP HUMAN GEOGRAPHY - SS5331(2) - Soph., Jr., Sr. - 1 yr, 1 cr. - AP Human Geography studies human behavior across the Earth.
 Its purpose is to introduce students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
 Students employ spatial concepts and landscape analysis to examine human social organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their science and practice.
 Major units of study include population, migration, culture, religion, ethnicity, agriculture, and urban patterns.
 This course prepares students for the AP exam in May.
 Students are expected to take this exam.
 This course fulfills District 87's global studies recommendation.
+While this course is listed as a sophomore level course, APHG is also recommended for juniors and seniors who are looking to take their first AP course and are interested in the course topics.

-AP EUROPEAN HISTORY- SS5031(2) - Soph., Jr., Sr. - 1 yr., 1 cr.
-The AP European History course focuses on developing students' understanding of European history from approximately 1450 to the present.
+AP EUROPEAN HISTORY- SS5031(2) - Soph., Jr., Sr. - 1 yr., 1 cr. - The AP European History course focuses on developing students' understanding of European history from approximately 1450 to the present.
 The course has students investigate the content of European history for significant events, individuals, developments, and processes in four historical periods.
 Students in the course will also explore European history in the context of five themes (interaction of Europe and the world; poverty and prosperity; objective knowledge and subjective visions; states and other institutions of power; and individual and society) so that students can make connections among historical developments in different times and places.
 Furthermore, students will develop and use the same thinking skills and methods (analyzing primary and secondary sources, making historical comparisons, chronological reasoning and argumentation) employed by historians when they study the past.
-Overall, by understanding of some of the principle themes in modern Western history and by analyzing historical evidence and interpretation, students will be asked to express their historical understanding through writing.
+Overall, by understanding some of the principle themes in modern Western history and by analyzing historical evidence and interpretation, students will be asked to express their historical understanding through writing.
 This course prepares students for the AP exam in May; students are strongly encouraged to take this exam.
-This course fulfills District 87's Global Studies recommendation.
+This course fulfills district 87's Global Studies recommendation.
 Summer reading is required for this course.